syncfusion-content/blazor-docs/blazor/maps/legend.md

 ### Toggle option in legend

 The toggle option has been provided for legend.
-So, if you toggle a legend, the given color will be changed to the corresponding maps shape item.
-You can enable the toggle options using the `ToggleLegendSettings` property.
+If the legend can be toggled, the given color will be changed to the corresponding map shape item.
+To enable the toggle options in Legend, set the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsToggleLegendSettings.html#Syncfusion_Blazor_Maps_MapsToggleLegendSettings_Enable) property of the [MapsToggleLegendSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsToggleLegendSettings.html) class to "**true**".

-The following options are available to customize the shape of the map:
+The following properties and class are available to customize the toggle option in legend.

-* `ApplyShapeSettings` – Applies the fill property value in shapeSettings to a shape of the maps if it is true and a legend item is clicked.
+* [ApplyShapeSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsToggleLegendSettings.html#Syncfusion_Blazor_Maps_MapsToggleLegendSettings_ApplyShapeSettings) – To apply the [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsShapeSettings.html#Syncfusion_Blazor_Maps_MapsShapeSettings_Fill) property value of the shape of the Maps when toggling the legend items.
-* `Fill`- Specifies the color to the shape of the maps.
+* [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsToggleLegendSettings.html#Syncfusion_Blazor_Maps_MapsToggleLegendSettings_Fill) - To apply the color to the shape of the Maps for which legend item is toggled.
-* `Opacity` – Specifies the transparency of the legend.
+* [Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsToggleLegendSettings.html#Syncfusion_Blazor_Maps_MapsToggleLegendSettings_Opacity) – To customize the transparency for the shapes for which legend item is toggled.
-* `Border` – Specifies the border color and width.
+* [MapsToggleLegendBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsToggleLegendBorder.html) – To customize the color and width of the border of the shapes in Maps.

-The following code example demonstrates how to add the toggle option to legend.
+The following example demonstrates how to add the toggle option to legend.

 ```cshtml
 @using Syncfusion.Blazor.Maps